How to add a QA task to your translation tasks via your customized workflow(s)

 Go to Create new project and select the workflow you just created.
 Fill out the empty slots, and you will now have a QA attached to your task (depending on your selected frequency and other settings.)
 See more about creating projects here.

-NOTE: If the translator you selected as subject to the QA declines the translation task, the QA task connected to it will automatically cancel.
+NOTE: If the freelancer you selected as subject to the QA declines the translation task, the QA task connected to it will automatically cancel.